 Now let us manage a little expectation here and a disclaimer.
 Pretty much any well set up EQ mount that can guide via an ST4 port 'should' guide when properly set up down to circa 2-3 arcseconds, which discussed elsewhere is enough for longer exposures under UK skies.
 Well, under any skies actually.
 Oh, it needs to do it with your telescope of choice, DLSR or CCD, guidescope and guide camera.
 This is where it gets a bit fuzzy but I'll simplify where I can.
 Primarily, it's all about how it's assembled and designed.
 With guiding, some mounts are more equal than others.
 Yes, you should also get what you pay for.

 All the information supplied is independent, real-world data unless stated.
 Your mileage will vary.
 But before you beat up on your dealer/manufacturer for supplying a lemon of a mount, and it is statistically likely it won't be, it's down to you to demonstrate it as fact.
 So, if your mount doesn't do as stated, check your set up first.
 On a good night, it should be in the realm of what you see in the tables.
 If it's 0.3 of an arc-second or so off, that isn't the time to launch off with a flurry of forum posts or lawyers letters to fix it.
 If you're guiding or just tracking within or under your limits of seeing, then you are doing really good.
 Everything comes into play, for long exposure - Polar Alignment, Balance, Guide setup, backlash even voltage!
-That's 13.8v for you EQ6'ers by the way.
+That's a dedicated 13.8v/3 Amp supply for you EQ6'ers by the way, not a laptop adapter...